dleestudy17-crypto/SQL_Project_Data_Job_Analysis/README.md

 ## 🎯 Key Takeaways

-### 1️⃣ Start With Python and SQL

-Python and SQL appear in 592 and 434 entry-level postings respectively, making them the two highest priority skills for any student entering a data role.
-Mastering these two alone covers the majority of entry-level job requirements.
+1. Start With Python and SQL.
+Python and SQL appear in 592 and 434 entry-level postings respectively, making them the two most common first priority skills for any students new to a data role.
+The bulk of entry-level requirements fall under mastering these two alone.

-### 2️⃣ A Broad Foundational Stack Is Expected From Day One

-Eight skills including Tableau, Excel, SAS, Java, Power BI, and R all appear in 200 or more entry-level postings.
-Students should not stop at Python and SQL — employers expect a well-rounded skill set even at the entry level.
+2. From Day One a Broad Foundational Stack Is Expected.
+Eight skills like Tableau, Excel, SAS, Java, Power BI, and R appear in 200 or more entry-level postings.
+Students shouldn’t get stuck with Python and SQL.
+In fact, employers expect a rich slate of skills at even the entry level.

-### 3️⃣ Higher Pay Comes With a More Technical Stack

-Tools like Docker, Jenkins, C++, and Spring average $91K to $93K at entry level but appear in only 110 to 150 postings.
-These are strong second-stage learning goals once the foundational stack is solid.
+3. More Work for Higher Pay and More Tech Stack Also Better Payment.
+Docker, Jenkins, C++, and Spring are $91K to $93K on average at entry level but only showcase themselves at 110 to 150 posts.
+These are good second-stage learning goals when the stack is a good one.

-### 4️⃣ Every Entry-Level Salary Sits Below Market Rate

-Salary gaps range from $20K to $62K compared to the broader market, meaning entry-level pay is significantly lower than what experienced professionals earn for the same skills.
-Students should treat the first role as a launching pad rather than a salary ceiling.
+4. The market salary gap measures you in terms of salaries per skill level.
+Each industry, regardless of skill level, pays $20K-$62K less than the median salary, meaning that the pay at entry level is nowhere near what experts of the field make for the same skill set.
+Students should treat the first job as a launching pad for themselves and not a salary ceiling.

-### 5️⃣ AWS and GitHub Are Worth Learning Later

-Both pay above $90K at entry level but appear in fewer than 70 postings, categorizing them as Advanced skills.
-Prioritize the core stack first and add cloud and version control skills once the fundamentals are covered.
+5. AWS and GitHub Are More Than Worth Learning Later.
+Both pay above $90K at entry level but are visible on fewer than 70 postings as Advanced skills.
+Get on the core stack first, build-wise cloud and version control skills once the fundamentals are covered.

-# 📚 What I Learned
+# What I Learned

 Throughout this project, I significantly strengthened my SQL and data analysis skills while exploring the real data analytics job market.

-### 🧩 Advanced SQL Query Design
+### 1. Advanced SQL Query Design
 Learned how to build complex queries using techniques such as `CTEs`, `CASE` statements, `DISTINCT ON`, and multiple `JOIN` operations to clean, filter, and combine data from several tables.

-### 📊 Data Aggregation and Analysis
+### 2. Data Aggregation and Analysis
 Used `GROUP BY`, `COUNT()`, `AVG()`, `MIN()`, `MAX()`, and `STRING_AGG()` to summarize large datasets and identify meaningful trends in job demand, salary ranges, and required skills.

-### 🧹 Data Cleaning and Deduplication
+### 3. Data Cleaning and Deduplication
 Applied PostgreSQL's `DISTINCT ON` feature to remove duplicate job postings and keep the most recent version of each job listing, ensuring the analysis reflects unique opportunities in the dataset.

-### 💡 Turning Questions into Data Insights
+### 4. Turning Questions into Data Insights
 Developed the ability to translate real-world career questions into structured SQL queries that reveal actionable insights about the data analytics job market.

-### 📈 Connecting Data to Career Strategy
+### 5. Connecting Data to Career Strategy
 Beyond writing queries, I learned how to interpret results and transform raw data into insights that help students understand which skills and roles provide the best career opportunities.